top of page

 Directed by Karl Kippola

 In A Game of Love and Chance, all actors participated in a lottery system at the top of each performance to determine what role they would perform.
-The actors also improvised the dialogue, the Rococo aesthetic was important to ground the story in 1730s France.
+The actors also improvised the dialogue, therefore the Rococo aesthetic was important to ground the story in 1730s France.
 Additionally, the actors had to start the show in base layers to allow for quick dressing after the pre-show, so I worked with each member of the cast to create a personalized look based off of historical undergarments.

 "...indeed manages to maintain the “truth of Marivaux’s play.”
 This truth carries on through the intricate costuming of Jillian Skara, whose work makes early modern aristocratic dress spry and sexy."